m-a-y-a/SBD-DL22-Public/README.md

 #### Now, we will connect a computer to the PCB board and set-up Energia
 1. Connect the MSP-FET debug probe from a computer, with Energia pre-installed, to the on-board JTAG header.
 2. Download the following files from our repository:
-	* 'set_clock.ino' : available at 'SBD-DL22-Public/set_clock.ino'
+	* 'clock_sync.ino' : available at 'SBD-DL22-Public/set_clock.ino'
 	* 'MainV8.ino': available at 'SBD-DL22-Public/MainV8.ino'
 3. Download the 'Libraries' file from our repository
 4. Open the folder containing Energia on the computer, and move all files in 'Libraries' to Energia's 'libraries' folder